Jal Cursetji: Chief of Naval Staff

 After a full three-year tenure, Cursetji retired on 28 February 1979.

 Personal life and legacy

 Cursetji married Navaz Dallas in 1955.
 The couple had two daughters – Meher Cursetji Rafaat and Rashida Cursetji Mendu.
 He died in Mumbai in January 1991.

 The Admiral Jal Cursetji rolling trophy, awarded to the best survey ship is named for him.
 The Western Naval Command held a talk to observe the birth centenary of Cursetji in 2019.

+St. Aloysius Senior Secondary School, his Alma mater presents a rolling trophy named after him to the best athlete of the senior division.